Consumer Medicine Information

 If you take too much (overdose)

-Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at the nearest hospital, if you think you or anyone else may have taken too much Tacidine.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much TACIDINE.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Things you must do

-If you are about to be started on any new medicine, tell your doctor or pharmacist that you are taking Tacidine.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking TACIDINE.